atharaq/atharaq.github.io/calc-1-f22/lesson1.md

 We asked several interesting questions on day one: how do quantities change over time?
 How *fast* do they change?
 Is the climate getting warmer?
 Is climate change *accelerating*?
 How can we *slow down* climate change?

 We have seen discussion about change and accumulation in the news quite often.
-On March 27, [Governor Cuomo said](https://www.cnbc.com/2020/03/27/new-york-gov-andrew-cuomo-extends-school-closures-as-coronavirus-cases-rise.html):
+On March 27, 2020, [then-Governor Andrew Cuomo said](https://www.cnbc.com/2020/03/27/new-york-gov-andrew-cuomo-extends-school-closures-as-coronavirus-cases-rise.html):

 > “The rate of increase is slowing.
 But the number of cases are still going up.”